briis/affalddk/README.md

 2. Click the three vertical dots in the upper right corner, and select *Custom repositories*
 3. Add `https://github.com/briis/affalddk` and select *Integration* as Category, and then click *Add*

 You should now be able to find this Integration in HACS.
-After the installation of the files, you must restart Home Assistant, or else you will not be able to add Affald-DK from the Integration Page.
+After the installation of the files, you must restart Home Assistant, or else you will not be able to add Affald-DK from the *Devices & Services* Page.

 If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.